 "I have showed costumes in the tent before," March says during a recent phone interview.
 "But when I stepped out onto the runway, I never expected that much applause."

 Although he had already presented his collection for the show's finale, "Runway" fans will still be in limbo until Wednesday night about whether or not March's glamorously Goth garments will be in contention for the final three.
 Ultimately, March says he has gained a great deal from the experience.
 "It was a zenith of such a long journey," March says. "(My collection) found a path of ready-to-wear and outrageous couture.
-All the
+All the designers worked and thought about their collections for seven months - and you kind of give birth to it.

 The start of his journey could have very well started with his role as the go-to man for wigs in "Beach Blanket Babylon."
 March says that since he was a 14-year-old in Alameda, he was a worshipper of Steve Silver's show, with its outrageous (and funny) wigs and epic-sized hats.
 When he had the chance to work there as the wig master, he moved to San Francisco and jumped on the "Babylon" bandwagon without hesitation.